Episcopal Diocese of Rochester

 Read more and see the roster...

-Regional Executive Leadership: District Deans
+Regional Executive Leadership: Deans

-District Deans, who are members of the clergy appointed by the bishop, liaise with Bishop Singh about needs and goals within their respective geographic areas.
+Deans, who are members of the clergy appointed by the bishop, liaise with Bishop Sherer about needs and goals within their respective geographic areas.
 They communicate frequently with the bishop and his staff about strategic planning, district issues, and pastoral needs.
 They also help guide pastoral development in their districts, working to foster mission and ministry, encouraging change, and supporting congeniality in their districts.
 Deans help to build a beloved community among the clergy and laity of the Diocese by creating prayer partnerships, hosting Bible study, and providing pastoral care.

 Read more and see the roster...